GeometrySmallLogo

 def

-A cone is a three-dimensional closed figure that has a circular base connected to a vertex (or apex) point outside the plane of the base.
+A cone is a three-dimensional closed figure that has a circular (or curved) base connected to a vertex (or apex) point outside the plane of the base.

 conecrosssection